 After being closed 4 1/2 years because of the 2009 Station Fire, Strawberry Peak and the trails comprising the Strawberry Peak loop reopened on May 25, 2014.
 Today, I finally got a chance to get back on the 15+ mile circuit around Strawberry, and was excited to find that much of it was in better shape than before fire.

 I’d heard that COBRA was instrumental in the restoration of the loop, but that is only part of the story.
 The preservation and maintenance of trails is now largely a community effort — in this case CORBA, Mount Wilson Bicycling Association, Sierra Club, Los Angeles Conservation Corps, National Forest Foundation, REI, Bellfree Contractors, and the BSA all contributed to the effort.
-See the post Strawberry Peak Restoration Update on the COBRA web site for additional details.

 The loop, which is part of the ANFTR/Mt.
 Disappointment 50K course, circumnavigates Strawberry Peak.
 The trails that comprise the loop are Josephine Fire Road, Strawberry Spur Trail, Colby Canyon Trail, Strawberry Peak Trail, Gabrielino Trail, and Nature’s Canteen Trail.
 The loop can be started at Red Box, Colby Canyo, Switzer’s or Clear Creek.
 I usually start it at Clear Creek so I can refill my hydration pack from the water faucet at the Haramokngna American Indian Cultural Center at Red Box.
 (Note: Water might not be available here, especially in winter!)